top 0

 Logo

-Header image courtesy of Anna Oliinyk (via Unsplash)
+Header image courtesy of Benjamin Brunner (via Unsplash)

 Originally published by Amanda Sheppard.
-Last updated by Jen Paolini.
+Last updated by Jen Paolini and Lily Valette.

-We know you’ve rolled your eyes and scrolled right past that video of Woody Harrelson and Billie Eilish talking about climate change on Twitter, but there’s no hiding from the fact that our planet is in dire straits.
-From water bottles and polystyrene packaging to the plastic wrap on fruit and veg in supermarkets, single-use plastics are wreaking havoc in Hong Kong, and household waste accounts for more than two-thirds of this.
-With more than 900 million bottles being used each year, this pandemic is in need of a solution, and quickly.
+We’ve all scrolled right past videos about climate change in a bid to try and escape reality for a minute, but there’s no hiding from the fact that our planet is in dire straits.
+In Hong Kong, plastic fills up 21 percent of overflowing landfills, with only food waste surpassing it.
+From water bottles and polystyrene packaging to the plastic wrap on fruit and vegetables in supermarkets, single-use plastics are wreaking havoc in Hong Kong.

-The easiest way to do your part in lessening the negative impacts we create is by cutting out plastic and single-use packaging.
-Think of the polar bears stranded on melting bits of ice, feel that little twinge in your heart, and head out to these zero-waste stores in Hong Kong to get started!
+The easiest way to do your part in lessening the negative impact we create is by cutting out plastic and single-use packaging.
+Late last year, Hong Kong announced a ban on single-use plastic, a colossal step in the right direction to be implemented as early as April 2024.
+To get started right now, head out to these zero-waste stores in Hong Kong.

 Live Zero

 Live Zero is Hong Kong’s first zero-waste bulk food store, created by Tamsin Thornburrow who has also brought us the hip homeware store Thorn & Burrow.
-We love sifting through their range of beautiful and cleverly designed products including kitchenware, body care, and alternative food packaging, on top of various organic foodstuffs.
-Spread across two locations in Sai Ying Pun and Sai Kung, there’s no reason for you not to pop in.
+We love sifting through the wide range of beautiful and cleverly designed products including kitchenware, body care, and alternative food packaging, on top of various organic foodstuffs.
+Spread across two locations in Sai Ying Pun and Sai Kung, browsing the wares in person always makes for a fun experience, or you can shop online and have your haul delivered to you.

 Live Zero, locations in Sai Ying Pun and Sai Kung